mlswg/mls-protocol/draft-ietf-mls-protocol.md

         k += 1
     return k-1

 # The level of a node in the tree.
-Leaves are level 0, their
+Leaves are level 0, their parents are
-# parents are level 1, etc.  If a node's children are at different
+# level 1, etc. If a node's children are at different levels, then its
-# level, then its level is the max level of its children plus one.
+# level is the max level of its children plus one.
 def level(x):
     if x & 0x01 == 0:
         return 0